 Teaching about normal feelings of fear, anxiety, sadness, or anger

-Encouraging sibling to communicate feelings; suggesting sibling write, telephone, send drawings or recorded message to patient
+Encouraging sibling to communicate feelings.
+Suggesting that sibling write, phone, or send drawings or recorded message to patient.

-Answering all questions honestly, including, "Will he or she die?"
+Answering all questions honestly, including, "Will they die?"

 Listening for unasked questions, especially about personal health

-Offering repeated reassurance that sibling is not responsible for causing the cancer
+Offering repeated reassurance that sibling isn't responsible for causing the cancer

 Informing teachers and coaches of family situation

-Arranging for school and other activities to continue on schedule
+Arranging for school and other activities to stay on schedule